HC Donbass seeks higher penalty for Smereck-Denyshin incident

 Is he a bad person or just an incredibly ignorant one?
 Part of what makes his behaviour so hard to fathom is that the 22-year-old has spent a total of four years of his career in the United States, where, unless he lived an extremely sheltered life, he must surely have had some exposure to the country’s racial issues.
 For the record, Denyskin attended the Compete Hockey Academy in Coeur d’Alene, Idaho for two years as a teenager and then played a year each for the Hampton Roads (Virginia) Whalers in the USPHL Elite and the Brookings (Minnesota) Blizzard in the NAHL.

 Surely, Denyskin is sincere when he expresses his regrets.
 Instantly becoming the most hated person in the sport worldwide will do that.
 Hopefully, that sparks some introspection that will make him a better person in the long run, which leads us to what would be an appropriate punishment for his actions.
 Recent issues involving off-ice transgressions by players have sparked debates over how far-reaching penalties ought to be.

 Of course, there would be no promise of reinstatement even then.
 Even now, HC Kremenchuk has a chance to do the right thing.
-It’s not uncommon in the sporting world to have a team connect all ties with a player that has brought shame or negative attention upon it.
+It’s not uncommon in the sporting world to have a team sever all ties with a player that has brought shame or negative attention to it.